Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 Even with some good investment decisions and financial stability, the financial future of Vishwanath and his family was still a question mark.
 You cannot expect life to play fair, can you?

-What would happen if his wife also had gotten sick or lose her job after he’s gone?
+What would happen if his wife also had gotten sick or lost her job after he’s gone?

-Even though the odds of it happening are minuscule, looking at what is at stake, you definitely cannot take a risk.
+Even though the odds of it happening are minuscule, looking at stories about financial problems around us, you definitely cannot take a risk.
 Uncertainty has been the biggest enemy of peace of mind.
 And it’s a terrible thing to live in the fear of it.

 Fortunately, Vishwanath got a second chance to fix some things and increase the odds against uncertainty.
 The EMERGENCY ALERT turned out to be a false alarm.
 The same was taken back after “40 minutes of terror”.